Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/linux/introduction.md

 :::

 :::warning
-While previous programming knowledge is not needed,
+While previous programming knowledge is not needed, it's recommended that you understand some basic programming concepts (what are variables, what if statements are, what a function is).
 :::

 ## Planned content